andrasq/node-mongoid-js/Readme.md

 ### MongoId.getTimestamp( idString )

 Return just the javascript timestamp part of the id.
-Javascript timestamps are milliseconds since the start of the epoch (they are 1000 x more than the unix timestamp.)
+Javascript timestamps are milliseconds since the start of the epoch.
+Each mongoid embeds a seconds precision unix timestamp; getTimestamp() returns that multiplied by 1000.

         MongoId.getTimestamp("543f376340e2816497000013");
         // => 1413429091000